Vote by Mail /Absentee ballot *Click here for a Printable Absentee Ballot Request Form*

 A person can request a ballot for his or her own use, either in person, over the telephone, by fax 305-292-3406, by e-mail firstname.lastname@example.org, or by mail.
 If you are requesting a vote by mail ballot for yourself, Florida Statute requires you to provide:

 - YOUR NAME

 -YOUR FLORIDA IDENTIFICATION NUMBER OR THE LAST 4 DIGETS OF YOUR SOCIAL SECURITY NUMBER

 - SIGNATURE IF IN WRITTEN REQUEST

-Without this specific information, we are unable to process your absentee ballot request.
+Without this specific information, we are unable to process your vote by mail ballot request.

-Also, any person (except a candidate for office) that you designate may pick up your absentee ballot on election day or up to 5 days prior to the day of an election.
-If you ask someone to pick up an absentee ballot for you, there are several additional requirements.
+Also, any person (except a candidate for office) that you designate may pick up your vote by mail ballot up to 9 days prior to the day of an election.
+If you ask someone to pick up a vote by mail ballot for you, there are several additional requirements.

 The person must have a written request signed by you naming them as your designee to receive the ballots on your behalf.

 The person picking up the ballot must furnish to us: